-Hometown: Monroe, Mich.
-Alma Mater: University of Toledo
+Hometown: Hickman, Neb.
+Alma Mater: University of Nebraska

 Hometown: Powell, Wyo.
 Alma Mater: St. Gregory's University

-Abby Pollart was officially announced as full-time assistant volleyball coach on Scott Mattera's staff on April 5, 2017.
-She will also serve a game management role within the athletic department.
-Her official start date is set for July 5, 2017.
+Abby Pollart was officially announced as full-time assistant volleyball coach at Concordia University on April 5, 2017.
+She also serves a game management role within the athletic department.
+Her officially began her duties on July 5, 2017.

-Pollart will arrive in Seward after having spent the previous season as an assistant coach at NCAA Division II South Dakota School of Mines & Technology.
-Since December, she has served as interim head coach for the Hardrockers.
+Pollart arrived in Seward after having spent the previous season as an assistant coach at NCAA Division II South Dakota School of Mines & Technology.
+In December 2016, she began service as interim head coach for the Hardrockers.

 Originally from Powell, Wyo., Pollart felt at home on her visit to Concordia as part of the interview process.
 A St. Gregory’s University (Okla.) alum, Pollart spent two seasons as a graduate assistant coach at NCAA Division II University of Arkansas at Monticello.
 Prior to her graduate assistantship, she volunteered as a coach at Cameron University (Okla.), another NCAA Division II institution.